 eupinions employs cutting-edge data collection techniques.
 Every quarter, we collect samples from each EU member state in 22 languages.
 Our data meets the highest scientific standards and is representative with regard to age, gender, education and country/region.

 eupinions is a project of Bertelsmann Stiftung.
-The data is collected by Dalia Research.
+The data is collected by Latana (formerly known as Dalia Research).

 Lucio Baccaro is Director of the Max Planck Institute for the Study of Societies in Cologne and Professor of Sociology at the University of Geneva .
 As a political economist he taught and conducted research at MIT and worked for the International Labour Organization.
 Website